 Eat a Nutritious Diet

 For good dental health, it is important to eat a nutritious diet.
 This is the best way to keep your teeth looking their best.
 Eat foods that are rich in the recommended vitamins and minerals necessary for strong bones and teeth.
 Avoid high-sugar foods and beverages that can stain teeth, like sodas, coffee and teas.
+According to Murfreesboro Family Dentistry, when you do eat sugar, you should brush your teeth or rinse your mouth out after.
 Drink plenty of water instead.

 Seniors can maintain their healthy smiles with continued good dental care and by living an overall healthy lifestyle.
 Avoid smoking and excessive consumption of alcohol and tooth-staining beverages like coffee that can erode dental enamel.